-See Section 16 for Definitions of Terms Used NOTE: ALL WHMIS required information is included in appropriate sections based on the ANSI Z400.1-2004 format.
-These products have been classified in accordance with the hazard criteria of the CPR and the MSDS contains all the information required by the CPR.
+See Section 16 for Definitions of Terms Used

+NOTE: ALL WHMIS required information is included in appropriate sections based on the ANSI Z400.1-2004 format.
+This product has been classified in accordance with the hazard criteria of the CPR and the MSDS contains all the information required by the CPR.